rodrigoelias/nothing/README.md

 * The user must be able to deposit some money;
 * The user must be able to check s/he's account balance.

-Those needs give run to assumptions (like: if the user withdraw more money than s/he has)

 The code must be tested/testable and layers must be mocked.

 My first implementation is a really poor usage of DDD (mostly using Entity+Repository).